Before you start collecting citations, take a minute to consider how you are going to organize your Zotero library.

 Zotero can recognize descriptive information or metadata from many websites.

-To save a website to Zotero just click on the icon to the right of the address bar.
+To save a website to Zotero just click on the website icon to the right of the address bar.

 The metadata and a snapshot of the page will be saved to Zotero.